Hosting Static Sites

 Step 1: Create a Public Container

-Log into the control panel and select Cloud Storage.
+Log into the control panel and open Cloud Storage.

 Create a public container by clicking New container.